adrianharabula/condr-devbook/all.md

 Some cleaning had been done.

-- removed api folder, as it&#x27;s no longer needed, we will use the main app to code the api
+- removed api folder, as it's no longer needed, we will use the main app to code the api
 - removed frontend parts
 - removed jekyll from docs
 - many many many other messy stuff